 Wynwood’s non-profit O Cinema proves that bigger is not always better.
 Opened in 2011, this single-screen gem offers an ever-changing lineup of the latest indie, art-house, foreign and family titles, and is one of the venues for the Miami International Film Festival.
 As a tribute to its creative surroundings, the cinema shows its support of local artists with an in-house gallery, Art at O. Additional O Cinema locations have since sprouted in Miami Beach and Miami Shores but Wynwood is the only venue that hosts outdoor screenings as part of their Cine Al Fresco series.

-Miami Dade College has partnered with this historic cinema in Little Havana to present new films from Cuba and other Latin American countries, as well as shorts and features by budding Miami cineastes.
+Originally opened in 1926, Tower Theater is an architectural and historical gem in the heart of Little Havana.
+And, luckily, this theater is more than just a landmark.
+Miami Dade College has partnered with this historic cinema to present new films from Cuba and other Latin American countries, as well as shorts and features by budding Miami cineastes.
 Commercially released English-language films are also shown with Spanish subtitles at discount prices.

 CinéBistro is redefining the idea of “dinner and a movie.”
 After 6pm, it’s a 21-plus establishment, offering comfy seating, a full bar and a thoughtfully prepared American bistro menu.
 The movie menu offers something for everyone, too, with a nice mix of first-run Hollywood films and hard-to-find indies.
 Children accompanied by a parent or guardian are welcomed to attend PG-rated showings part of the cinema’s family-film series, so long as it’s before 6pm.
 There’s also a special menu available for younger guests.